Adversarially and Distributionally Robust Virtual Energy Storage Systems via the Scenario Approach: Numerical Study

-To simulate our methodology, we consider additive perturbations to each sample component of $(\boldsymbol{\ell}^{(i)}, \boldsymbol{\beta}^{(i)})$.
-The perturbation is of magnitude $0.05p$, where $p \sim \mathfrak{N}(0,1)$.
-Based on this, we construct $M=6$ samples per original sample to use for adversarial training.
-The objective function of the PLM and the probability of violation for sample sizes $N \in \{500, 1000\}$ and varying values of the adversarial radius $R$ is shown in Figure \ref{fig:trade-off}.
-The horizon is fixed at $K=12$ time steps.
-Furthermore, for each time step $k \in \{1, \dots, K\}$ we fix $R=0.01$.
-The energy $r_k$ bought/sold from/to the retailer at each time step $k$, is bounded by $r_{\max}=5$.
-The vectors $(\mathbf{b}^*, \mathbf{r}^*)$ denote the unique optimizer of \eqref{eq:PLM-N-rho-A} after the application of a convex tie-break rule.
+The objective function of the PLM and the probability of violation for sample sizes $N \in \{500, 1000\}$ and varying values of the radius $R$ is shown in Figure \ref{fig:trade-off}.
+Note that for a higher number of samples, the probability of violation improves significantly at the expense of a slightly higher cost value.
+The horizon is fixed at $K=12$ time steps, and the energy $r_k$ bought/sold from/to the retailer at each time step $k$, is bounded by $r_{\max}=5$.

 Figures \ref{fig:b} and \ref{fig:r} illustrate the virtual state of charge $b_k$ of the PLM's energy buffer and the energy $r_k$ sold to the retailer at each time step $k$ for different multi-samples.

-Furthermore, we consider that distribution shifts can occur with the 1-Wasserstein ball of radius $\mu=10^{-3}$ around the empirical probability distribution.
-To evaluate the out-of-distribution (OOD) performance we consider a test data set $(\boldsymbol{\ell}^{(i)}, \boldsymbol{\beta}^{(i)})$, $i \in \{1, \dots, N\}$.
+To evaluate the out-of-distribution (OOD) performance we consider a test data set $(\boldsymbol{\ell}^{(i)}, \boldsymbol{\beta}^{(i)})$, $i \in \{1, \dots, N_{\text{test}}\}$.
 The samples are obtained each time from $N'$ different probability distributions $\mathbb{P}_v, v \in \{1, \dots, N'\}$ obtained by perturbing the nominal probability distribution in different ways and then scaling them down such that they belong to the considered ambiguity set.
 We then wish to test the OOD violation level for each of those perturbed probability distributions.
 To do this, we calculate the corresponding empirical probability of violation defined as: